Isotope vs. DNA Analysis for Cotton Origin: Key Differences, Accuracy & Compliance

 Understanding how they differ, and how they can work together, is critical for building a traceability strategy that supports compliance-grade decisions.

-Isotope vs DNA Testing: What’s the Difference
+Isotope vs DNA Analysis: What’s the Difference

 These are complementary, but not interchangeable.